FAIRplus/the-fair-cookbook/content/recipes/findability/zenodo-deposition.md

 ```

-* **Reserve a Digital Object Identifier**: This is a service provided natively by the Zenodo service owing the integration with Datacite services.
+* **Reserve a Digital Object Identifier**: This is a service provided natively by the Zenodo service, by virtue of its integration with Datacite services.
 This is quite an important point as it means the a Zenodo submission can be cited.
 However, remember to carefully review all the data entered in the form as once a doi has been minted, the associated information **can not be changed without creating a new version of the archive and therefore minting a new doi**